bhuvanesh-hj/Appscrip-Task-Bhuvanesh-hj/README.md

 - Next.js (for server-side rendering and routing)
 - CSS modules (for styling)
 - context API (for state management)
-- Netlify (for frontend deployment)
+- Vercel (for frontend deployment)

 ## Deployed Link